hindu-comm/weblogs/manasataramgini/2015/06/2015-06-06_indo-european-miscellany-the-kare1b987a-class-of-motifs.md

 The battle motifs are shared between the Karṇa class and the Arjuna class though they might not come in the same character.
-20\) Possession of magical spear that can kill the opponent on whom it is deployed infallibly: Cúchulainn’s Gáe Bulga and Karṇa’s Indra śakti (Karṇa)
+20) Possession of magical spear that can kill the opponent on whom it is deployed infallibly: Cúchulainn’s Gáe Bulga and Karṇa’s Indra śakti (Karṇa)
-21\) This infallible weapon does not help them in the final battle (Karṇa)
+21) This infallible weapon does not help them in the final battle (Karṇa)
-22\) Weakened in final battle by a curse or breaking of taboo and a related ethical dilemma: Cúchulainn’s ate dog meat because he could not avoid accepting hospitality and that broke his invincibility.
+22) Weakened in final battle by a curse or breaking of taboo and a related ethical dilemma: Cúchulainn’s ate dog meat because he could not avoid accepting hospitality and that broke his invincibility.
 Karṇa did not wake Rāmo Bhārgava while being bitten by the alarka tick but in the process he had to reveal that he was not a brāhmaṇa leading to a curse.
 He broke the taboo by killing the cow (Karṇa).
-23\) Fights a solo battle in a cattle raid against several warriors, including brother warrior, when other defenders are not available:
+23) Fights a solo battle in a cattle raid against several warriors, including the brother warrior, when other defenders are not available:
 Cúchulainn fights Ferdiad in the battle against the Connacht raiders and Arjuna fights Karṇa in the Kuru raid on Virāṭa (Arjuna/Karṇa ).
-24\) Kills brother warrior in a great battle which is the or at least one of the main highlights of the conflict under consideration:
-Cúchulainn kills Ferdiad and Arjuna kills Karṇa (Arjuna/Karṇa).
+24) Kills brother warrior in a great battle which is the or at least one of the main highlights of the conflict under consideration: Cúchulainn kills Ferdiad and Arjuna kills Karṇa (Arjuna/Karṇa).
-25\) One of the brother warriors has a special armor that confers him invulnerability but fails or is unavailable in the last encounter:
+25) One of the brother warriors has a special armor that confers him invulnerability but fails or is unavailable in the last encounter:
 Ferdiad’s horn skin and Karṇa special kavaca with which he is born (Karṇa).
-26\) In their most critical encounter when the brother enemy gains the upper hand his charioteer makes a crucial move that saves the hero and eventually confers him victory: Laeg floats the Gáe Bulga to Cúchulainn.
+26) In their most critical encounter when the brother enemy gains the upper hand his charioteer makes a crucial move that saves the hero and eventually confers him victory: Laeg floats the Gáe Bulga to Cúchulainn.
 Kṛṣṇa saves Arjuna by the chariot feat and later directs him to deploy the fatal aṅjalika missile when Karṇa is trying to lift up his chariot wheel (Arjuna/Karṇa).
-27\) The fatal weapon is supposed to be irresistible and pierce the very innards of the foe and said to be bathed in the blood and fat of the foe.
+27) The fatal weapon is supposed to be irresistible and pierce the very innards of the foe and said to be bathed in the blood and fat of the foe.
 In the Irish cycle we hear of: “*Cúchulainn saw his weapon \[Gáe Bulga\] bloody and crimson from Ferdiad’s body.*” Likewise the weapon of